Renofeation: A Simple Transfer Learning Method for Improved Adversarial Robustness: Background

 \subsection{Adversarial examples}

 Adversarial examples~\cite{szegedy2013intriguing} for deep learning models have received growing attention due to their potential impact on machine learning systems.
 According to different threat models, there are various types of attacks.
-For example, in a white-box threat model where the adversary knows all the information regarding a model, fast gradient sign method (FGSM)~\cite{goodfellow2014explaining}, projected gradient descent, and CW~\cite{carlini2017towards} have been shown to be strong attacks.
-Counteracting these attacks, adversarial training~\cite{madry2017towards} is the dominant approach.
+In a white-box threat model, where the adversary knows all the information regarding a model, fast gradient sign method (FGSM)~\cite{goodfellow2014explaining}, projected gradient descent, and CW~\cite{carlini2017towards} have been shown to be strong attacks.
+Counteracting these attacks, adversarial training~\cite{madry2017towards} is the dominant approach for robusifying deep networks.
 On the other hand, there are also methods targeting a black-box threat model where the adversary can only query the model and obtain the probability vector~\cite{liu2016delving,papernot2016transferability,chen2017zoo}.

 In this work, our threat model assumes that the adversary has access to the \textit{model weights} and \textit{model architecture} for the \textit{pre-trained model}.
-The adversary \textit{does not} have access to the \textit{task-specific transferred model} and \textit{query}.
+The adversary \textit{does not} have access to the \textit{task-specific transferred model}.
 This threat model aligns with practical usage of deep learning models where researchers use pre-trained models on large datasets (like ImageNet) and fine-tune them for other tasks.
-Based on this threat model, prior art~\cite{Rezaei2020A} has proposed an attack that successfully compromises the task-specific fine-tuned models, which raises security concerns for fine-tuning.
-In this work, we propose an algorithm to improve the robustness of the transferred model under this particular threat model.
-Recently,~\cite{shafahi2020adversarially} have proposed to improve the adversarial robustness of the transferred model in a white-box setting by transferring to the target model the robust features obtained through adversarial training.
-We note that their threat model is very different from ours.
-As we will show later in Section~\ref{sec:advtrain}, for the considered threat model, adversarial training is less effective than our proposed method.
+Based on this threat model, prior art~\cite{Rezaei2020A} has proposed an attack that successfully compromises the task-specific transferred models, which raises security concerns for transfer learning.
+In this work, we find that such an attack not only successfully deceives transfer learning by re-training the last linear layer, but also works for end-to-end fine-tuning.
+We further propose an algorithm to improve the robustness of the transferred model under this particular threat model.
+On a different threat model, Shafahi \textit{et al.}~\cite{shafahi2020adversarially} have proposed to improve the adversarial robustness of the transferred model in a white-box setting by transferring to the target model the robust features obtained through adversarial training.
+While in this work we use feature distillation to improve clean data performance, knowledge distillation has been explored to improve the robustness of the student model by distilling from a robust teacher~\cite{goldblum2019adversarially}.